noramens/GitUserSearch/README.md

 # GitUserSearch
-this is a simple application built with react that allows you to search for github users by their username
+this is a simple application built with reactjs that allows you to search for github users by their username